Implementing Sophos Firewall TLS Inspection Correctly

 Exclusion Lists

 Not all TLS traffic should be decrypted.
-Sophos uses Exclusion Rules and TLS Exclusion Lists for this.
+Sophos uses exclusion rules and TLS Exclusion Lists for this.

 Local TLS Exclusion List

-It can also be edited manually:
+You can also edit it manually:

 Web > URL groups > Local TLS exclusion list